-Travelers looking for a rugged Patagonian experience, with the comfort of full-service luxury, choose the legendary Llao Llao Resort, Golf - Spa near Bariloche.
+Year opened: 1940.
+The DNA: Travelers looking for a rugged Patagonian experience, with the comfort of full-service luxury, choose the legendary Llao Llao Resort, Golf - Spa near Bariloche.
 Located in the heart of Argentina´s lake district, it is reminiscent of a grand mountain lodge, complete with exposed cypress walls and oversized stone fireplaces.
 Many guest rooms offer views of the Andean peaks and lakes; particularly impressive are those from the deluxe Lago Moreno wing.

-Opening her grandiose doors in 1932, this landmark hotel was the first luxury lodging in Argentina designed to flirt with European bon vivants and diplomats.
+The DNA: This landmark hotel was the first luxury lodging in Argentina designed to flirt with European bon vivants and diplomats.
 Today it continues to attract connoisseurs of luxury, and will appease those who enjoy an old-school-swanky style –it’s unabashedly over the top and certainly a little old fashioned, but it works splendidly if you take it for what it is – one of the most important landmarks of the city.

 The centrepiece of a magnificent conservation project launched by the late eco-philanthropist Doug Tompkins, this comfortable rural lodge is an excellent base for exploring Argentina's impressive wetlands.
 The food, wine and guiding services are a cut above those offered by comparable ranches in the region.